-This is a tongue-in-cheek version of a BLT sandwich.
-Gougère, the classic French cheese puff, can be made ahead and frozen for an improptu gathering, but mini-brioche toasts can also be substituted.
+This is a tongue-in-cheek version of a BLT sandwich from Plats du Jour.
+Gougère, the classic French cheese puff, can be made ahead and frozen for an impromptu gathering, but mini-brioche toasts can also be substituted.

 FOR THE TARRAGON AIOLI